 The Andrew County Sheriff's Office Communications Division is responsible for providing radio communication for the Andrew County Sheriff's Office, Savannah Police Department, and the Country Club Police Department.
 The Communications Division also provides efficient and effective Emergency and Non-Emergency Dispatch services to the citizens of Andrew County.

 The Communications Division consists of two workstations.
-There are five full-time dispatchers and two relief dispatchers.
+There are six full-time dispatchers and two relief dispatchers.
 Communications is staffed 24-hours a day by a MULES Certified Tele-communicator.
 In addition to answering calls for service, Communications maintains the MULES and National Crime Information Center (NCIC) record entries for Andrew County Sheriff's Office and local Police Departments through the Missouri Department of Public Safety and the Federal Bureau of Investigation.

 The Communications Division receives, processes, and disseminates Public Safety and Criminal Justice information for the benefit of the Andrew County Sheriff's Office and the citizens of Andrew County.
 We have the additional goal of providing continual planning, organizations that support the overall operations of the Andrew County Sheriff's Office and its personnel.